Soto92/algorithms/src/scala3/README.md

 # KD-Tree (k-dimensional Tree) - Scala 3

-This module implements a k-dimensional tree for organizing points in k-dimensional space, with basic operations such as insertion, membership tests, nearest-neighbor search, and range search.
+This module implements a k-dimensional tree for organizing points in k-dimensional space, storing a value at each point and supporting insertion, membership tests, nearest-neighbor search, and range search.

 ## Use case (What is the use case for this DS?)